OfficerChul/webDev101/Week_6/Week_6.md

 ### 🌟🌟Very Important🌟🌟
 - HTML
     - Layout Elements and Techniques (div & span tag)
+- Javascript Outline
 - JavaScript Programming
     - Variable
     - If statement
     - For loop (While loop)

 ## 🦴 HTML
-### In order to make a website well, you need to design it well from the beginning so that you don't have to modify it much later.
+### In order to make a good website, you need to design it well from the beginning so that you don't have to modify it much later.
 > ex) Architectural Design

 The design can be like